David Mazouz: Early life

-Mazouz was born in Los Angeles to a Sephardic Jewish family.
-His father, Michel Mazouz, is a physician from Algeria and his mother, Rachel Cohen, is a psychotherapist whose parents are Greek Jews.
+Mazouz was born in February 19, 2001, in Los Angeles, California.
+His father, Michel Mazouz, is a French-Tunisian physician, and his mother, Rachel Cohen, is a Greek psychotherapist.
+Mazouz and his family are of Sephardic Jewish descent.
+His maternal grandparents are Greek Jews.
 He has a sister, Rebecca.
 He was a student at Shalhevet High School, a Modern Orthodox Jewish school, from 2015 to 2019 and appeared in a music video promoting the school.
 His Bar Mitzvah service was held at the Orthodox Young Israel of Century City in February 2014.
 In fall 2019, he began attending Stanford University studying economics, psychology, and computer science and graduated in 2023.